 Many of us spend well over 40 hrs per week in the care of our dogs, this is a 7 day per week job, you cannot just take time off.
 We sacrifice our lives, we cannot just leave, we cannot just go take a vacation.
 Every single thing we do has to revolve around caring for our dogs.
 Not only is it just caring for the dogs, much time is spent cleaning, cleaning, and more cleaning.
 Regular house bills go up... electricity, water, and not to mention all the laundry we have to do.
+Doing laundry all day to keep bedding clean on ave. adds $300/ month to our electric bill...dryer is one of the top electricity users (call and ask your electric company if you question it).
 Yes this is the choice we have made.
 The point is everyone makes their own choice on what they do, but I'm sure most don't go to work and say well I really like this job so I will just do it for free or next to nothing and cover your expenses for you while I'm at it.
 I am also sure if you had something for sale, you would want people asking you for a huge discount.

 So to sum up some expenses: (take into mind...
 (ALOT of these things are bought on a regualr basis... not just one time)

 -cost of the dogs themselves ( Note not all dogs purchased have litters and not all are breeding quality or healthly enough and are not bred...bulldogs are a breed with fertility issues)

 increased untility bills

 vet visits and regular vet care